-How to Increase VO2 Max in 5 Steps
+How to Boost VO2 Max in 5 Steps

 Vo2 max is a number that represents your body’s ability to consume oxygen while running fast.
 The higher the number, the more oxygen your body takes in, and the more energy your body can produce.
 You can raise your VO2 max score by running more, running more intensely, and running races, among other ways.
 Learn how to increase your VO2 Max score below.